neelamdwivedi-da/damlfinancetraining/Module3/TestCreatingAccounts.md

 <img src="../Images/DF-Diagram12-TestCreateAccount.png" width=500>

-As shown in the figure above, there are following steps in the script
+As shown in the figure above, we want to test the following workflow to test the CreateAccounts functionality:

 1. Create Account factory
 2. Create Holding factory
 3. Using the contracts ids from above